Vitamin Water & Keto: Unmasking the Flavor Myth

 Net Carbs in Vitamin Water & Net Carbs in Vitamin Water Zero

-Net carbs come into play when asking “Is Vitamin Water keto friendly?”
+Net carbs are a significant factor in determining if Vitamin Water is keto-friendly.
 In reality, the net carbs in the regular Vitamin Water (20 fl oz.
 591ml) flavors are quite high and are detailed:

 The net carbs in vitamin water zero (20 fl oz.
 591ml) flavors are detailed below and are excellent for those following weight loss rules; hydration being a key tenet: